FranciscoGalan/FranciscoGalan.github.io/index.md

 ## Sample Tableau Dashboards

-A small selection of some of the dashboards I've built in Tableau
+A selection of some of the dashboards I've built in Tableau

 ![](https://raw.githubusercontent.com/FranciscoGalan/FranciscoGalan.github.io/main/images/Sample%20dashboards/Sample_dashboards.png)